Systems of Twinned Systems: A Systematic Literature Review: A classification framework for SoTS

+The following section introduces the core elements that form the basis of the classification framework.

-A \textit{System} is the elementary building block a SoS, generally understood as ``an assemblage of components that produces behavior or function not available from any component individually''~\cite{maier1998architecting}.
+A \textit{System} is the elementary building block a SoS, generally understood as ``an assemblage of constituent systems that produces behavior or function not available from any constituent individually''~\cite{maier1998architecting}.
 Systems can be hierarchically \textit{composed of} other systems.
 In SoS, these sub-systems are referred to as the constituent systems or constituents, in short.
 Systems also have \textit{goal}s which drive their behavior.

-At this point, we draw on the theory of digital twins when we distinguish between \textit{Digital Twin}s and \textit{Physical Twin}s, i.e., the digital and physical counterparts of heterogeneous systems~\cite{kritzinger2018digital}.
+At this point, we draw on the theory of DTs when we distinguish between \textit{Digital Twin}s and \textit{Physical Twin}s, i.e., the digital and physical counterparts of heterogeneous systems~\cite{kritzinger2018digital}.

-A distinguishing factor between DTs and SoS is the strength of coupling between system components.
+A distinguishing factor between DTs and SoS is the strength of coupling between constituent systems.
 SoS typically rely on \textit{weak coupling}, i.e., constituents are allowed to make individual decisions about belonging to the SoS or leaving it, and in some cases, pursue their own goals.
-This is in a stark contrast with the \textit{strong coupling} between the digital and physical counterparts of digitally twinned systems.
-A digital twin represents the prevalent state of the physical system through precise computational reflection~\cite{maes1987concepts2} and controls the physical system through precise control that often relies on faster-than-real-time simulations.
+This is in a stark contrast with the \textit{strong coupling} between a DT and its twinned counterpart, which may be physical or cyber-physical, e.g., by comprising a DT and a PT.
+A DT represents the prevalent state of the twinned system through computational reflection~\cite{maes1987concepts2} and controls the system through precise control.

 Finally, the \textit{Controller} is a special role in SoS architectures in which constituents defer setting the goal to a higher level system.
-In digitally twinned systems, this controller is always the digital twin and therefore.
-For convenience, we will use the color coding as shown in \figref{fig:metamodel-sots} as we instantiate the metamodel in \secref{sec:instances}.
+In digitally twinned systems, this controller is always the DT.

+As shown in the following, coordination between systems is typically achieved either through orchestration or choreography.
+As defined by \textcite{peltz2003web}, orchestration inherently represents control from one party’s perspective (i.e., the controller), while choreography is a distributed approach.
+Therefore, orchestration is more typical in centralized SoTS architectural variants, and choreography is more typical in collaborative architectural variants.